Best Smart Thermostats that Don't Require a C Wire Android Central 2020

 - Budget pick: Emerson Sensi Wi-Fi Smart Thermostat

-This stripped-down version of Nest's Learning Thermostat is a great option for folks who don't want to spend too much and prefer things to be minimalist.
+This stripped-down version of Nest's Learning Thermostat is a great option for folks who don't want to spend too much and prefer minimalist devices.
 The display simply shows the temperature setting, while the app lets you prioritize certain rooms' cooling, change settings when you're away, and lets you know if it senses a problem.
 Most importantly, the Thermostat E features a built-in rechargeable lithium-ion battery that bypasses the C Wire requirement.

 Nest's Learning Thermostat was first on the scene, and its third generation has improved upon that original formula with a powerful feature set, gorgeous display, and multiple color options.
 This one doesn't need a C wire, though I have read about some power cycling issues that may or not be an issue for you.
 It may be worth the risk for the excellent learning capabilities and Alexa/Google Assistant integration.

-ecobee's latest iteration in its smart thermostat line-up builds upon everything that makes its predecessors great (up to 32 room sensors, great display, plays nice with all the smart assistants) by adding built-in Alexa voice control.
-Like its ecobee brethren, the 5th-gen model doesn't need a C wire, but it does come with a power extension kit that is required if you don't already have a C wire.
+ecobee's latest iteration in its smart thermostat line-up builds upon everything that made its predecessors great (up to 32 room sensors, great display, plays nice with all the smart assistants) by adding built-in Alexa voice control and a speaker.
+Like its ecobee brethren, the fifth-generation model doesn't need a C wire, but it does come with a power extension kit that you'll need to wire to your furnace control board.

 If you don't mind a bit of a dated look and lack of 24/7 light-up display, then Emerson's Sensi smart thermostat is your best budget pick.
 It only requires a C wire for heat- and cool-only systems (or heat pumps), and it still has full Wi-Fi connectivity, with a straightforward app, easy program controls, and minimal setup required.

 If you do, however, have a little electrical know-how (and a little extra cash), the ecobee SmartThermostat is the best smart thermostat money can buy, and the power extension kit makes life much easier.
 From its gorgeous display to its multiroom sensor integration, built-in Alexa, and solid speaker (that will even let you play your Spotify jams!), ecobee's offering is truly the king of smart thermostats — and its price reflects it.

 We may earn a commission for purchases using our links.
 Learn more.